uniQuk/EntraOATH/OATHTokens/README.md

 4. Push to the branch (`git push origin feature/new-feature`)
 5. Open a Pull Request

+### Module Publishing Process

+This module is published to the PowerShell Gallery using a simplified configuration-based approach:

+1. **Configuration File**:
+   - All publishing settings are controlled through `/psgallery.json`
+   - This file includes the version number, release notes, and a flag to control publishing

+2. **Publishing a New Version**:
+   - Update the module code with your changes
+   - Modify `psgallery.json` to:
+     - Increment the version number
+     - Set `publishThisVersion` to `true`
+     - Update the release notes
+   - Commit and push to the main branch

+3. **Automated Process**:
+   - GitHub Actions detects the changes
+   - Updates version information in all module files
+   - Publishes to PowerShell Gallery
+   - Automatically disables the publishing flag

+For more details, see the workflow documentation in `.github/workflows/README.md`.

 ## License

 This project is licensed under the MIT License - see the LICENSE file for details.